-In 2015, Golden Tree Productions worked with a host of experts and volunteers to locate and uncover dozens of ‘lost’ Plen an Gwari (ampitheatre) sites across West Cornwall, whilst engaging local communities and raising awareness of this previously under-celebrated aspect of Cornish heritage.
+In 2015, we worked with a host of experts and volunteers to locate and uncover dozens of ‘lost’ plen an gwari (ampitheatre) sites across West Cornwall, whilst engaging local communities and raising awareness of this previously under-celebrated aspect of Cornish heritage.

-Funded by the National Lottery Heritage Fund, the project started with preliminary research alongside Falmouth University students, volunteers and community groups to find sites and ‘unlock’ surviving medieval texts.
-Two well-known Plen an Gwaris exist at St Just and Perranporth, but our research found evidence of over forty further sites that have been built upon, ploughed over or disregarded by the local community who are unaware of their existence.
+Funded by the National Lottery Heritage Fund, the 2015 plen an gwari project started with preliminary research alongside Falmouth University students, volunteers and community groups to find sites and ‘unlock’ surviving medieval texts.
+Two well-known plen an gwaris exist at St Just and Perranporth, but our research found evidence of over forty further sites that have been built upon, ploughed over or disregarded by the local community who are unaware of their existence.
 They were discovered using data from the Historic Environment Record (HER) and National Archives, references from the works of Rod Lyon, Oliver Padel and Matthew Spriggs, field research and archeological surveys.
 We used this collated evidence to produce an online field guide with interactive Plen an Gwari map.

 Our final event was held at St Just Plen an Gwari, involving more than 350 pupils and nearly 200 staff.
 Students demonstrated the results of our school sessions to the wider audience, performing songs, play extracts in both Cornish and English, and choreographed dramatic scenes.

-The first edition of the book has now sold out and a newly-tweaked second edition is due to be published in time for Kresen Kernow’s 2020 hosting of the original manuscripts on display.
+The first edition of the book has now sold out and a newly-tweaked second edition was published in time for Kresen Kernow’s 2021 hosting of the original Ordinalia manuscripts on display.